sabirali2560/image_calssifier/README.md

       This image classifier classifies the images of cars, motorbikes and bicycles.This repository contains only the backend part of the image classifier.
 Currently I am working on the frontend and will update the complete API soon.
 The image classifier is a basic application of computer vision.
-This image classifier can be used in the parking systems for recognising the images of cars,               bicycles and motorbikes.
+This image classifier can be used in the parking systems for recognising the images of cars,bicycles       and motorbikes

       The training and test sets of the images were taken from a competition hosted on kaggle.com.
 The scripts bicypix,bictestpix,carpix,cartestpix, motorpix,motortestpix are used for resizing and generating training,test data in the form of pixels.